WebMD Network Advertising Policy

 The guidelines in this policy govern issues like acceptance of Advertisements by WebMD, how Advertisements are displayed on the WebMD Network, and the removal of Advertisements from the WebMD Network.
 WebMD has sole and absolute discretion with respect to interpretation and enforcement of this policy and all other issues associated with Advertising on the WebMD Network.
 WebMD may change this policy at any time in its sole discretion by posting a revised policy to the applicable WebMD Property.

 - 1WebMD has sole discretion for determining the types of Advertising that will be accepted and displayed on the WebMD Network, and under no circumstances will WebMD's acceptance of any Advertisement be considered an endorsement of the product(s) and/or service(s) advertised or for the company that advertises, manufactures, distributes, or promotes the products or services.

 - 3There are certain categories of advertisements that WebMD will not permit on the WebMD Network at any time.
 These categories include but are not limited to the following:

-- illegal or 'objectionable' products (WebMD reserves the right to determine what is 'objectionable')
+- Illegal, 'objectionable', 'ineffective' and/or 'dangerous' products (WebMD reserves the right to determine what is 'objectionable', 'ineffective' and/or 'dangerous')